Aaltogether

 What is the relationship between self-compassion and self-criticism?

-Do you catch yourself thinking thoughts like How did I manage to screw this up?
+Do you catch yourself having thoughts like How did I manage to screw this up?
 Everyone else, except me, knows how to do this task.
 My work has and will have no value, I'm just a nuisance.
 If so, that might be a rigorous inner critic talking.

-Self-criticism shows as hard criticism, exacerbated problems, over-identification with the problems, and isolation from others.
+Self-criticism shows up as hard criticism, exacerbated problems, over-identification with the problems, and isolation from others.
 It has also been found to increase the likelihood of depression.
-While self-compassion encourages new challenges, self-criticism may cause anxiety, lack of motivation and incomplete performance.
+While self-compassion encourages taking up new challenges, self-criticism may cause anxiety, lack of motivation and incomplete performance.
 Harmful thoughts can crush all courage and enthusiasm.

 In studies, self-criticism is often seen as the opposite of self-compassion.
 However, the results of the AllWell? study wellbeing questionnaire, conducted annually at Aalto, show that self-criticism and self-compassion are not directly dependent on each other.
 In the 2022 survey, with more than 2,000 respondents, a little more than half viewed themselves as either self-critical or somewhat self-critical.
 However, around 80 percent of the respondents had a sympathetic or somewhat sympathetic attitude towards themselves.
 The connection between self-criticism and self-compassion is, therefore, more complex.